 Cylindrical robots are generally used for assembly purposes, spot welding and machine die castings.
 Although these types of robots are relatively rare these days, they can still be useful.
 As the name suggests, it forms a cylindrical coordinate working system.

 As you can see in the diagram above, a cylindrical robot has three axes of movements.
 First the Z axes, where it rotates and move vertically and the Y axes, where it moves along in a linear motion.
-Sometimes these cylindrical robots are mistakenly regarded as SCARA robots or vice versa which is erroneous.
-Even though, their work envelope is almost similar, both their structures and field of application are poles apart.
+Sometimes these cylindrical robots are mistakenly regarded as SCARA robots or vice versa.
+Even though their work envelope is almost similar, both their structures and field of application are poles apart.

 3. SCARA robots